QuantConnect/lean-cli/README.md

   7. The default research image is set to lean-cli/research:latest.

 Options:
-  --tag TEXT  The value to tag new images with --verbose   Enable debug logging
+  --tag TEXT  The value to tag new images with (defaults to latest) --verbose   Enable debug logging
   --help      Show this message and exit.
 ```